thanos-io/thanos/docs/components/store.md

   -h, --help                    Show context-sensitive help (also try
                                 --help-long and --help-man).
       --version                 Show application version.
-      --log.level=info          log filtering level
+      --log.level=info          Log filtering level.
       --gcloudtrace.project=GCLOUDTRACE.PROJECT
                                 GCP project to send Google Cloud Trace tracings to.
 If empty, tracing will be disabled.
       --gcloudtrace.sample-factor=1
                                 How often we send traces (1/<sample-factor>).
+If 0 no trace will be sent periodically, unless forced by baggage item.
+See
+                                `pkg/tracing/tracing.go` for details.
       --grpc-address="0.0.0.0:10901"
-                                listen address for gRPC endpoints
+                                Listen address for gRPC endpoints.
       --http-address="0.0.0.0:10902"
-                                listen address for HTTP endpoints
+                                Listen address for HTTP endpoints.
-      --tsdb.path="./data"      data directory of TSDB
+      --tsdb.path="./data"      Data directory of TSDB.
       --gcs.bucket=<bucket>     Google Cloud Storage bucket name for stored blocks.
-If empty sidecar won't store any block inside Google Cloud Storage
+If empty sidecar won't store any block inside Google Cloud Storage.
+      --s3.bucket=<bucket>      S3-Compatible API bucket name for stored blocks.
+      --s3.endpoint=<api-url>   S3-Compatible API endpoint for stored blocks.
+      --s3.access-key=<key>     Access key for an S3-Compatible API.
+      --s3.insecure             Whether to use an insecure connection with an S3-Compatible API.
+      --s3.signature-version2   Whether to use S3 Signature Version 2; otherwise
+                                Signature Version 4 will be used.
-      --index-cache-size=250MB  Maximum size of items held in the index cache.
+      --s3.encrypt-sse          Whether to use Server Side Encryption --index-cache-size=250MB  Maximum size of items held in the index cache.
-      --chunk-pool-size=2GB     Maximum size of concurrently allocatble bytes for chunks.
+      --chunk-pool-size=2GB     Maximum size of concurrently allocatable bytes for chunks.
       --cluster.peers=CLUSTER.PEERS ...
-                                initial peers to join the cluster.
-It can be either <ip:port>, or <domain:port>
+                                Initial peers to join the cluster.
+It can be either <ip:port>, or <domain:port>.
       --cluster.address="0.0.0.0:10900"
-                                listen address for cluster
+                                Listen address for cluster.
       --cluster.advertise-address=CLUSTER.ADVERTISE-ADDRESS
-                                explicit address to advertise in cluster
+                                Explicit address to advertise in cluster.
+      --cluster.gossip-interval=5s
+                                Interval between sending gossip messages.
+By
+                                lowering this value (more frequent) gossip
+                                messages are propagated across the cluster more quickly at the expense of increased bandwidth.
+      --cluster.pushpull-interval=5s
+                                Interval for gossip state syncs.
+Setting this interval lower (more frequent) will increase
+                                convergence speeds across larger clusters at the expense of increased bandwidth usage.

 ```